barna-bb/cryptazon/README.md

 # Cryptazon - A Web3 E-Commerce Platform

 ## Description
-A Web3 E-Commerce site to sell and purchase goods using the newest blockchain technologies.
+A Web3 E-Commerce website to sell and purchase goods using the newest blockchain technologies.

 ## Technology Stack & Tools